node-3d/image-raub/README.md

 # Image for Node.js

-Image crossplatform addon with minimized dependencies.
+This is a part of [Node3D](https://github.com/node-3d) project.

+## Synopsis

+The basic Image interface is provided, so that other libs would recognize it as a usual HTML Image element.
+Resulting Image class is suitable for loading FreeImage supported image formats.
+The module is shipped as **Node.js** C++ addon with minimized dependencies.

 ## Install